manticoresoftware/openapi/docs/typescript/docs/IndexApi.md

 > SuccessResponse replace(insertDocumentRequest)

-Replace new document in an index
+Replace new document in a table

 Replace an existing document.
 Input has same format as `insert` operation. <br/>
 Responds with an object in format: <br/>

 ```
-{'_index':'products','_id':1,'created':false,'result':'updated','status':200}
+{'table':'products','_id':1,'created':false,'result':'updated','status':200}
 ```

 ### Example